 Malaysia parliament scraps law penalising fake news

-Parliament debated a motion to repeal the law for two days before passing it on Wednesday with a simple majority.

-Rights groups had denounced the law, which allowed fines of up to 500,000 ringgit (S$164,355) and jail terms of up to six years, as repressive and accused Najib of using it to cover up allegations of graft and mismanagement.
+Rights groups had denounced the law, which allowed fines of up to RM500,000 (S$164,470) and jail terms of up to six years, as repressive and accused Najib of using it to cover up allegations of graft and mismanagement.

 The lower house of parliament had voted to abolish the law in August 2018, but the repeal was rejected by the upper house, or senate, which is dominated by Najib's defeated Barisan Nasional coalition.